mattys101/restrict-user-access/readme.txt

 Use this plugin to quickly set up a membership site where your users can get different levels such as Gold, Silver and Bronze.
 Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors, or all your free products.

 No coding required.

+* Restrict access to search results and archive results (beta)
+* Restrict access to uploaded files (based on the attachment page and their parent page/post) (beta).

 ####Unlimited Access Levels